General Logistics Systems Czech Republic, s.r.o.

 3. Purpose and geographical validity of the GLS General Terms and Conditions

-3.1 GLS provides the parcel-forwarding service solely upon a valid and eff ective Parcel Forwarding Contract.
-The contract may be concluded in a usual form – in writing, electronically, or after receiving the Off er and in accordance with the content of the Off er, or alternatively also orally or implicitly.
-However, in all cases the necessary precondition for the contract validity is that the Client owns the required number of parcel tickets, issued by GLS for posting the parcels, or the Client prints the parcel tickets and forwarding information on their own in accordance with the GLS system regulations, and uses these tickets whenever parcels are dispatched.
+3.1 GLS provides the parcel-forwarding service solely upon a valid and effective Parcel Forwarding Contract.
+The contract may be concluded in a usual form – in writing, electronically, or alternatively also orally or implicitly after receiving the Offer and in accordance with the content of the Offer.
+However, in all cases the precondition for the contract validity is that the Client owns a required number of parcel tickets, issued by GLS for posting the parcels, or the Client prints the parcel tickets and forwarding information on their own in accordance with the GLS system regulations, and uses these tickets whenever parcels are dispatched.

 3.2 These General Terms and Conditions shall be valid for all the activities of GLS, including primarily for undertaking of integrated parcel-forwarding tasks, collection, loading, unloading, handling and reloading of parcels, temporary storage of parcels in the case of failed delivery as well as for administration of export parcel forwarding within countries belonging to the GLS Network.

 3.3 These General Terms and Conditions shall apply exclusively to transport-related tasks covered by contracts concluded with GLS, and therefore they shall not apply to import parcel forwarding in the case the Client concludes a contract with another member of the GLS Network in accordance with the General Contractual Conditions of the foreign partner.

 3.4 The products and services provided by GLS:

 a) a domestic, 24-hour integrated parcel delivery service, delivery usually on the day following the collection, provision of information regarding the transit time,

 b) integrated export parcel delivery to EU member states and to Norway and Switzerland, in collaboration with the GLS Network,